Diet and cancer: Processed and red meat

+Salted fish

 Fiber, fruits and vegetables

-The evidence on the effect of dietary fiber on the risk of colon cancer is mixed with some types of evidence showing a benefit and others not.
-While eating fruit and vegetables has a benefit, it has less benefit on reducing cancer than once thought.
-Soy is rich in phytoestrogens.
-Phytoestrogens have weak estrogenic effects, but are naturally occurring compounds.
+There is strong evidence that consumption of dietary fiber reduces risk of colorectal cancer.
 Two 2020 meta-analyses found that a high fiber intake was associated with a lower risk of both premenopausal and postmenopausal breast cancers and a higher survival rate in patients with breast cancer.

-A 2014 study found fruit but not vegetables protected against upper gastrointestinal tract cancer.
-While fruit, vegetable and fiber protected against colorectal cancer and fiber protected against liver cancer.
+A 2021 review found that there is moderate-quality evidence 200g of fruit intake per day is associated with a lower risk of breast cancer.
+Another review found that high total fruit and vegetable consumption are associated with reduced risk of breast cancer.
+A 2024 review found convincing evidence for high dietary fiber intake associated with lower breast cancer risk.

+Pickled vegetables

 Flavonoids

 Flavonoids (specifically flavonoids such as the catechins) are "the most common group of polyphenolic compounds in the human diet and are found ubiquitously in plants."
 While some studies have suggested flavonoids may have a role in cancer prevention, others have been inconclusive or suggested they may be harmful.

+Methionine

+Restriction of methionine has been suggested as a strategy in cancer growth control in cancers that depend on methionine for survival and proliferation.
+According to a 2012 review, the effect of methionine restriction on cancer has yet to be studied directly in humans and "there is still insufficient knowledge to give reliable nutritional advice".

+Reviews of epidemiological studies have found no association between dietary methionine and breast or pancreatic cancer risk.

 Mushrooms

 According to Cancer Research UK, "there is currently no evidence that any type of mushroom or mushroom extract can prevent or cure cancer", although research into some species continues.

+A 2020 review found that higher mushroom consumption is associated with lower risk of breast cancer.